jcrivard/opencruise/README.md

 ###Installation:
 * Click "Releases" towards the top of the page and download the source code zip file.
 * Unzip the file to a directory (ie. opencruise) on your web server (or a folder on your mobile device).
   If you don't need to use email to upload data, this is all you need to do.
-See below for email support.
+See "Additional Installation Tips" below for email support.
 * If using a web server: Point your web browser to the directory (i.e https://your.domain.com/opencruise ).
 * If installed directly on a mobile device: Point your web browser to the "index.html" file. (ie. in the address bar of your web browser, enter: file:///FOLDER_YOU_UNZIPPED_TO/index.html ).
 FOLDER_YOU_UNZIPPED_TO will vary